aiAdrian/flatland_railway_extension/README.md

 - [RailroadSwitchAnalyser](https://github.com/aiAdrian/flatland_railway_extension/blob/master/flatland_extensions/RailroadSwitchAnalyser.py)

   The graph on the left shows all crossings (switches) and the graph on the right shows all switch neighbours.
-A switch neighbours is an infrastructure element that has an intersection as its neighbour.
+A switch neighbours is an infrastructure element that has an intersection (crossing) as its neighbour.

   ![RailroadSwitchAnalyser](https://raw.githubusercontent.com/aiAdrian/flatland_railway_extension/master/images/RailroadSwitchAnalyser.png "RailroadSwitchAnalyser")